phoebe97629/portfolio/README.md

 ### Step two: critique and Re-Design Process:

-After analyzing the graph by using Few's method, I think this graph has several problem.
-The graph isn't intuitive and communicate will to the audience.
+After analyzing the graph by using Few's method, I think this graph has several problems.
+The graph isn't intuitive and communicates well to the audience.

 Below is my first attemp for the re-desin:
 1. Change salary as y-aixs and club as x-aixs.